fl00N/learn-react-spotify-clone-project/README.md

 **Create, edit and delete playlist:** Users can create, edit and delete his own playlist.

-**Add and delete music to playlist:** Users can add and delete his own playlist.

 **Admin:** Admins can add, edit, and delete album and music.

 # Vercel